 Like other anticholinergic agents, dicyclomine has not been linked to episodes of liver enzyme elevations or clinically apparent liver injury.
 The metabolism of dicyclomine is not well defined but it is likely metabolized by the liver.

-References on the safety and potential hepatotoxicity of anticholinergics are given together after the Overview section on Anticholinergic Agents.
+References on the safety and potential hepatotoxicity of anticholinergics are given together in the overview section on anticholinergic agents.

 Drug Class: Anticholinergic Agents